OPS-E2E-PPE/VBA-Docs/api/Outlook.MeetingItem.AttachmentRead.md

 ---
-title: MeetingItem.AttachmentRead Event (Outlook) ms.prod: outlook
+title: MeetingItem.AttachmentRead event (Outlook)
 api_name:
 - Outlook.MeetingItem.AttachmentRead
 ms.assetid: 50ec1cf8-98cc-390b-0080-74d6e145524d
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# MeetingItem.AttachmentRead Event (Outlook)
+# MeetingItem.AttachmentRead event (Outlook)

 Occurs when an attachment in an instance of the parent object has been opened for reading.